- Video length: 1:03

 - Make the Kelburn Layout view active.

-In the last section, recall that you zoomed in on the Wellington map to see the suburb names and boundaries.
+In the last section, you zoomed in on the Wellington map to see the suburb names and boundaries.
 Notice that the Wellington map frame in the layout remains zoomed out to the entire city.
 In ArcGIS Pro, you can compose a layout while continuing to navigate freely in the map view—something you can't do in ArcMap.